Pangburn School District: High school

 The high school serves students in grades nine through twelve.

-Principal of the high school is Chris Collett.
+Principal of the high school is Terri Kane.

 Students at Pangburn High School have the opportunity to take a wide variety of courses.
 The high school offers courses in English, science, mathematics, history, art, music, Spanish, drama and oral communications, business, law, sociology, family and consumer sciences and agriculture.
 In addition, many courses are offered via the school's two distance learning labs.
 The distance learning courses include many AP courses, as well as specialized courses in medicine and other fields.
 In addition, the school works with ASU-Heber Springs to allow students to take concurrent mechanical classes at the college and concurrent college classes.

 Most classes are held in the newly constructed high school surrounding the arena.
 Construction on phase one, including classrooms for family and consumer sciences, art, and science, as well as an arena was completed in early 2011.
 Classes and basketball games were held in the building beginning in school year 2012.
 Phase two, including classrooms for most other disciplines, was completed in the summer of 2013.
 The completed building began hosting students in school year 2014.